What Is User Retention? How to Measure & Improve It (2023)

 Utilizing a user adoption platform like Whatfix can help make this process simple for you, too.

-Cohort analysis is a data-driven way to compare the behavior of users belonging to different “cohorts,” or segments, such as acquisition date or demographic data.
+Cohort analysis is a data-driven way to compare the behavior of users belonging to different “cohorts,” or user segmentations, such as acquisition date or demographic data.
 Looking at cohorts shows you which features and user characteristics correlate with retention so you can double down on them.
 As with user retention rate calculations, you have some flexibility in how you define your cohorts, though you should segment your users based on criteria critical to your product.

-This type of analysis lets you draw conclusions between your users’ behavior and your product’s retention rates, which should inform your product development going forward.
+This type of user analysis lets you draw conclusions between your users’ behavior and your product’s retention rates, which should inform your product development going forward.

 For instance, if users who spend more time in your app are better retained, you should focus your development efforts on keeping users engaged longer.
 If you find that users who interact with a specific feature tend to stick around, be sure your marketing and onboarding efforts showcase that specific component of your product.

 Users are looking for a UI that offers clear, accessible benefits.
 If you’re noticing problems with your retention rate, audit your UI to ensure it’s designed to work well for your specific customers.